Last Updated 3 months by Emily Standley-Allard

 Businesses should use social monitoring tools for a number of reasons.
 First and foremost, social monitoring allows you to capture powerful insights into your customers, competitors, and industry influencers.
 It’s the best way to actually hear what’s being said about you on the web!

-Here are 15 of the Top FREE Social Media Monitoring Tools for your business:
+Here are 15 of the Top Social Media Listening and Monitoring Tools for your business:

 Due to huge influence of social media websites, search engines have to take into account the results generated on those websites in order to provide relevant and useful results to the search engine users.